Sunday, 3 November 2024

 Now it's a much different and quite pleasing to the eye.
 The dining and drinking areas are kept separate and one doesn't have to set foot in the latter to get to the restaurant.
 There is plenty of room, even offering a view of the kitchen, with a bar nearby as well.
 Even on a rainy Saturday with half the tables appearing to have been reserved, the three of us was still able to find a table, though I got a little toasted with the heater at my back.

 So, true to form, I opted for a simple chicken schnitzel whilst my mate, whom I've known since high-school, chose a beef burger.
 Both of them came with a small order of fries, whilst the schnitzel had an optional salad as well.
-The burger was $20, the schnitty $25.
+The cheeseburger was $16, the schnitty $25.
 There was plenty on the drinks menu as well, though I stuck with a Canadian Club and dry on tap.
 His GF wasn't feeling too well after the trip up from Bendigo (early flight to Sydney then bus to Gosford) and just had a glass of red wine.

 We didn't have to wait long for our meals, probably around 10-15 minutes seeing it was a little busy, but it allowed us to have a chat and get side-tracked with the background touristy video footage of random places around the globe.
 Both meals were appreciated and definitely hit the spot.
 The schnitty wasn't the best that I have had – though juicy it was a little on the small side, but it was on par with ones I've had at the Central Coast Leagues Club and the Everglades.
 The price was about the same too, though one does get a slight discount being a member of the other two establishments.
 Staff was pleasant, service was pretty good as well and the finished plates were recovered in a timely matter.